13 Reasons Why Your Dog Shakes (And What You Can Do About It)

 The body size of the dog plays a central role here.
 Small four-legged friends freeze much faster than their larger counterparts.
 In addition, naked dogs, but also dogs without undercoat tend to shiver quickly.

-Similar to humans, hypothermia can cause furbearers to catch a cold.
-If your charge is very susceptible to cold, you can give him about a Dog coat put on to go for a walk.
-With such a coat your little one will not freeze even at low temperatures.
+Similar to humans, hypothermia can lead to a cold in fur wearers.
+If your pet is very susceptible to the cold, you can put a dog coat on him for a walk.
+With such a coat, your little one won't freeze even at low temperatures.

 A classic example of dogs that shiver quickly are Chihuahuas.
 It is not uncommon for them to shiver and shiver from the cold.